codecurious-bln/basic-curriculum/terminal.md

 We’re going to familiarize ourselves with moving around our folders without using the graphical interface

-When you start the terminal the `bash` program starts off automatically and leaves you with the `command prompt`, which looks like this:  `$`.
+When you start the terminal the first thing you will notice is the `command prompt`, which looks like this:  `$` (or `>` on Windows).
+The command prompt means that the computer is waiting for your orders.
+Every order (command) has to be confirmed by hitting `ENTER`.

 When the command prompt is not visible you cannot execute new commands.
 Let's start with a command that prints your current working directory

     pwd

-With ls you can get a list of all the content in that directory:
+With `ls` you can get a list of all the content in that directory:

     ls

-To get into one directory run cd followed by the name of that directory:
+To get into one directory run `cd` followed by the name of that directory:

     cd documents